Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-Counter-Measures.md

 **Circuit level Firewalls** :

 It provides User Datagram Protocol and Transmission Control Protocol connection securly.
 Does not do packet inspection ( Data inside the packet is not monitored ).
+it is relatively quicker way of determing macious content in the data packets.
 **Stateful Inspection Firewalls** :

 Also called _Dynamic Filtering_, this firewall can detect weather a packet